-Celebrating its 130th anniversary in 2017, Centrál Café is one of the oldest coffeehouses in Budapest, safeguarding a prominent past but with a progressive mindset, offering an inspiring atmosphere enhanced with ample sunshine flooding through huge windows that open in summer to the sidewalk-seating area.
-At the onset of the 20th century, this huge downtown locale was a highly frequented hangout for Hungary’s literary luminaries and was a regular retreat for the editorial team of Nyugat, the most influential literary journal in Hungary of the day.
-Many prominent writers are memorialized here with portraits decorating the classic wooden walls.
-Visitors to Centrál are embraced by a splendid vintage vibe enhanced with cutting-edge facilities.
+The Centrál Café is one of the oldest coffeehouses in Budapest, safeguarding a prominent past but with a progressive mindset, offering an inspiring atmosphere enhanced with ample sunshine flooding through huge windows that open in summer to the pavement-seating area.
+At the onset of the 20th century, this huge downtown locale was a highly frequented hangout for Hungary’s literary luminaries and was a regular retreat for the editorial team of Nyugat, the most influential literary journal of the day.
+Many prominent writers are memorialised here with portraits decorating the classic wooden walls.

-The impressive selection includes fine Hungarian dishes and international ones, while the coffee assortment is complete with both standard and new-wave java specialties.
-A delicate line of desserts is also offered here, with each piece made on the spot at Centrál’s own subterranean confectionery.
-Guests can try Hungarian sweets such as Esterházy torte (a buttercream cake made with layers of almond meringue), Dobos torte (a caramel-topped sponge cake layered with chocolate buttercream), Rákóczi túrós (a sweet cottage-cheese cake), Austrian Sacher cake, colorful French macarons or lime cheesecake.
-One of the house’s specialties is the Centrál Cakelet, a creamy coffee-infused mousse atop a soft sponge cake.
+The impressive selection includes fine Hungarian dishes and international ones, while the coffee assortment is both standard and new-wave.
+A delicate line of desserts is also offered, with each piece made on the spot at Centrál’s own subterranean confectionery.
+Guests can try Hungarian sweets such as Esterházy torte (a buttercream cake made with layers of almond meringue), Dobos torte (a caramel-topped sponge cake layered with chocolate buttercream), Rákóczi túrós (a sweet cottage-cheese cake), Austrian Sacher cake, colourful French macarons or lime cheesecake.
+One of the house’s specialities is the Centrál Cakelet, a creamy coffee-infused mousse atop a soft sponge cake.

 - 1053 Budapest, Károlyi Mihály utca 9.

-Located on ever-bustling Vörösmarty Square, the Gerbeaud café and cake shop has more than 150 years of experience behind it, making it one of the oldest, best-known and most prominent coffeehouses in Budapest.
-The interior is decorated with gilded stucco, wood paneling, impressive chandeliers and marble counters – sampling coffee and dessert here makes you feel like a royalty.
+Located on relandscaped Vörösmarty tér, the Gerbeaud café and cake shop has more than 150 years of tradition behind it, making it one of the oldest, best-known and most prominent coffeehouses in Central Europe.
+The interior is decorated with gilded stucco, wood panelling, impressive chandeliers and marble counters – sampling coffee and dessert here makes you feel like a royalty.
 Gerbeaud was opened in 1858 by Henrik Kugler, but was made world-famous by Swiss confectioner, Emil Gerbeaud, who bought and refurbished the building in 1898.

 - 1051 Budapest, Vörösmarty tér 7.

 The menu constantly changes according to season.
-Mostly French flavors dominate, but sometimes Mediterranean spices appear.
-The breakfast menu includes all the favorites, pastries, sandwiches and bistro dishes that come with tasty coffee concoctions, the evening given over to glasses of fine wine.
+Mostly French flavours dominate, but sometimes Mediterranean spices appear.
+The breakfast selection includes all the favourites, pastries, sandwiches and bistro dishes that come with tasty coffee concoctions, the evenings given over to glasses of fine wine.

 - 1052 Budapest, Gerlóczy utca 1.

-In the early part of the 20th century, Hadik was also a haunt for famous Hungarian writers, but not nearly as ornate and magnificent as Centrál or the New York Café over in Pest.
-The simple interior, brown walls and peculiar vibe were compared to a rural train station or to an “overlit granary” by prominent Magyar writer Zsigmond Móricz, while with his characteristic sarcasm, Frigyes Karinthy compared Hadik to a shopping bag – immortalized in the name of the adjacent Szatyor Bar.
-Hadik closed down in 1940, and was only reopened in 2009, but the atmosphere was not quite the same as in its golden days.
-In 2016 however, Hadik was once again revived, and the minimalist new appearance is now somewhat truer to its original spirit, helping it regain its role as a hub for the local literary and artistic scene.
+In the early part of the 20th century, the Hadik was another haunt for famous Hungarian writers, but not nearly as ornate and magnificent as Centrál or the New York Café over in Pest.
+The simple interior, brown walls and particular atmosphere were compared to a rural train station or an overlit granary by prominent Magyar writer Zsigmond Móricz, while with his characteristic sarcasm, Frigyes Karinthy compared Hadik to a shopping bag – immortalised in the name of the adjacent Szatyor Bár.
+Hadik closed down in 1940, and was only reopened in 2009.
+In 2016, however, the Hadik was once again revived, and the minimalist new appearance is now somewhat truer to its original spirit, helping it regain its role as a hub for the local literary and artistic scene.

 The most eye-catching changes in the new-old space are the modern exposed brickwork, industrial lamps and wooden surfaces exuding faux historic grandeur.
 The classic old chandelier, Thonet chairs and wooden tables remain, but the armchairs have since gained worn leather covers instead of plush upholstery.
-Hadik is now once again an established hangout for local creatives, artists seen staring into space, lost in thought.
-Oscar-winning director László Nemes-Jeles wrote the script for Son of Saul here and donated two pages of the original work to the café.
-The food selection stretches from snacks through burgers to classic main dishes, which can be washed down with a tasty coffee, a cocktail or a pint of local craft beer.
+The Hadik is now once again an established hangout for local creatives, artists seen staring into space, lost in thought.
+Oscar-winning director László Nemes wrote the script for his Oscar-winning Son of Saul here and donated two pages of the original work to the café.
+The food selection stretches from snacks through burgers to classic main dishes, which can be accompanied with a tasty coffee, a cocktail or a local craft beer.

 - 1111 Budapest, Bartók Béla út 36.

-Stepping inside the Művész Café feels like teleporting back in time to the Belle Époque, stepping into the lounge of an aristocratic Hungarian family.
+Stepping inside the Művész Café feels like teleporting back to the Belle Époque, stepping into the lounge of an aristocratic Hungarian family.
 The interior is decorated in Biedermeier style, enhanced with wooden details, magnificent chandeliers and elegant tapestry.
-Művész was opened in 1898, but its history unfortunately cannot be tracked all the way back.
+The Művész was opened in 1898, but its history cannot be traced all the way back.
 However, this café used to be a store of the Gerbeaud family.
-Due to its location on ornate showcase Andrássy Avenue, the café was frequented by the artists of the Opera House diagonally opposite.
+Due to its location on ornate showcase Andrássy út, the café was frequented by the artists of the Opera House diagonally opposite.
 The elegance of this bygone era still lingers, an attraction in itself, enticing all kinds of custom, from writers and artists to shoppers and tourists.
 However, if not reason enough, their additive-free cakes and tasty black coffees should tempt you to step inside.

 - 1061 Budapest, Andrássy út 29.